Slip and Fall on the Job—Who is at Fault?

 It is very difficult to win a lawsuit against an employer in a slip and fall case, but it can be done in exceptional circumstances.
 In order to sue an employer, they must have either deliberately caused your injury or have known of the risk by the way of prior similar accidents or explicit warnings specifically identifying a known danger and concealed it from you.
 By suing an employer, you can collect workers’ compensation benefits in addition to damages from your personal injury claim, which can include full lost wages, lost earning ability, pain and suffering, and much more.

 Call an Orlando Slip and Fall Workers’ Compensation Attorney Today

 Slip and falls often result in serious injuries, such as fractured hips, broken limbs, concussion, spine injuries, lacerations, and back trauma.
-To be fairly compensated, you need to work with an experienced Orlando workers’ compensation attorney with the Payer Law Group.
+To be fairly compensated, you need to work with an experienced Orlando workers’ compensation attorney with the Payer Law.
 Call us today at 866-930-1238 to schedule a free consultation.